mike99mac/minimy-mike99mac/README.md

 # The Minimy software stack

-The overall steps to get this stack working are:
+The overall steps to get this everything working are:

-- Acquire the hardware
+- Acquire the hardware - basically a Raspberry Pi or equivalent with a microphone and speakers
-- Flash a Linux image
+- Flash a Linux image to a memory device
 - Install and configure Linux
 - Install a toolbox written for Minimy
 - Install and customize Minimy
-- Start Minimy and use it!
+- Start using your new personal voice assistant!

 ## Prepare an SD card to boot Linux
 So you have a device that can run Linux - probably from a micro-SD card.
 A 32 GB card or larger is recommended.
 You need to *prime the pump* and put a Linux distribution on that card.